Rig on its way to South Africa to spud exploration well

 According to Eco, the Gazania-1 prospect is targeting 300 million barrels light oil resource and the well will take approximately 25 days to drill.
 The well will be drilled in 150 meters of water to a depth of approximately 2,800 meters to target a stacked pay section up dip of the AJ-1 discovery and in the proven oil horizon.
 The well is anticipated to be low pressure and low temperature based on the evaluation of all regional wells.

-The company explained that the JV partners plan to seal and plug the well after the test, with no equipment being left on the sea floor.
+The company explains that the JV partners plan to seal and plug the well after the test, with no equipment being left on the sea floor.
 In addition, the option to drill a sidetrack well – contingent on a discovery in the main target – has been approved.

 Colin Kinley, Co-founder and Chief Operating Officer of Eco Atlantic, commented: “We are excited to get underway with our drilling campaign at Block 2B in the Orange Basin offshore South Africa.
 A successful outcome at the Gazania-1 well has the potential to be transformational for Eco and our JV partners.”